danielsobrado/spring-cloud-kafka-microservices/README.md

 To view the data in the container you can download [Compass](https://www.mongodb.com/es/products/compass) and connect to the DB.

+### Where does MongoDB stand from CAP theorem perspective?

+The CAP theorem stands for Consistency, Availability and Partition Tolerance, you can usually have two of them in the same system.

+MongoDB is strongly consistent by default, although configuration changes can be made to prioritize availability or the split brain problem:

+**CA**: When MongoDB just employs one partition, the system is available and has high consistency.
+When a single connection and the appropriate amount of Read/Write concern are used, high consistency is obtained at the sacrifice of execution speed.
+If you do not meet these requirements, the system will ultimately become eventually available.

+**AP**: Replica-Sets provide High Availability for MongoDB.
+If a primary fails, the secondary takes over.
+Every write that was not synchronized to the secondaries will be rolled back to a rollback-file.
+Consistency is sacrificed in this scenario for the sake of availability.

+**CP**: Partition Tolerance is also achieved by using Replica-Sets.
+A new primary can be selected as long as more than half of the servers in a Replica-Set are connected to each other.
+When there aren't enough secondary connections between them, you can still read from them but not write to them.
+For the sake of consistency, availability is traded.

 ## Error management

 The most relevant errors are captured and parsed.